The Bible says in Luke 14:1-6, “And it came to pass, as he went

 those that were bidden, when he marked how they chose out the chief rooms;

 Jesus saw their error.
-He tried to warm them about foolish human
+He tried to warn them about foolish human

 pride.
 “Pride goes before a fall, and a haughty spirit before